torvalds/linux/Documentation/PCI/sysfs-pci.rst

 Supporting PCI access on new platforms
 --------------------------------------

-In order to support PCI resource mapping as described above, Linux platform code should ideally define ARCH_GENERIC_PCI_MMAP_RESOURCE and use the generic implementation of that functionality.
+In order to support PCI resource mapping as described above, GNU/Linux platform code should ideally define ARCH_GENERIC_PCI_MMAP_RESOURCE and use the generic implementation of that functionality.
 To support the historical interface of mmap() through files in /proc/bus/pci, platforms may also set HAVE_PCI_MMAP.